Case Study: Using short‑term secured lending to create flexibility during a complex refinance

 Andrew will be out and about this autumn meeting clients – if you’d like to set up a coffee with him, email andrew@ccbsg.co.uk

-Cashflow crunch: when waiting 90 days for payment just won’t cut it
+Cashflow crunch: When waiting 90 days for payment just won’t cut it

 You’ve smashed out a huge order, the team’s grafted overtime, and the invoice has gone in.
 Victory pint?
 Not quite.
 Your shiny new customer is on 60- or 90-day terms… and payroll’s due in 30.